CRASHSpace/tuesday/_sweep/zone01/isp.md

 zone: connectivity
 list_order: 1
 name: isp.md
-title: The P in ISP isn't for Privacy
+title: How do you connect
 weekly_todo_text: Any new ISP choices available to you?
 Hassled your elected officials lately about that?
+Have fun researching alternatives!
 quarterly_task:
 ---
 ## Why This